 The requirements are varied, to be equitable for different types of families.
 Here is a recap:

-• Families with one child and two parents are expected to complete 25 hours per school year, 10 of those hours in a fundraising activity such as the Maker Faire, silent auction, read-a-thon, year end raffle or other Park Day fundraising campaign.
+• Households with one child and two parents are expected to complete 25 hours per school year, 10 of those hours in a fundraising activity such as the Maker Faire, silent auction, read-a-thon, year end raffle or other Park Day fundraising campaign.
 In addition, 4 volunteer hours are required as a part of our Social Justice Initiative (SJI), and can be satisfied by attending or participating in PDS diversity events and programming.
 Each family is strongly encouraged to take advantage of this opportunity to participate in diversity programming at Park Day while fulfilling their volunteer hours requirement.

 Who tracks our hours?